wpumacay/slides/qualifications/msc_qualification/index.md

 --

-*   To achieve this, we consider that we ultimately would need to have full control over our research platform, similar to *Peng et. al. [x]*
+*   To achieve this, we consider that we will need to have full control over our research platform.

---

 --